bhatti/formicary/docs/examples/README.md

 @ai-agent pr-audit https://github.com/ORG/REPO
 @ai-agent pr-audit https://github.com/ORG/REPO/pull/123
 @ai-agent pr-audit https://bitbucket.org/WS/REPO/pull-requests/456 --model claude-opus-5

+# Team/sprint filtering (new)
+@ai-agent pr-audit --team alice,bob               # scope to PRs by these GitHub logins/Jira display names
+@ai-agent pr-audit --milestone sprint-5            # GitHub: scope to milestone
+@ai-agent pr-audit --board <id>                    # Jira: scope to active sprint of board (numeric ID)
+@ai-agent pr-audit --board                         # Jira: use JIRA_BOARDS org config (no ID needed)
+@ai-agent pr-audit https://company.atlassian.net/.../boards/<id>   # Jira board URL also works
 ```

 When PR URLs are included in the Slack message, the audit fetches only those specific PRs instead of the last N. Model and focus can also be overridden inline: `audit last 30 prs focus skills --model claude-opus-5`.

+When `--team` is set, only PRs authored or reviewed by those logins/display-names are analyzed.
+When a Jira board ID is given, the active sprint's assignees are resolved automatically and used as the team filter.

 **Key job variables:**